Shauryavashisth/Miscellaneous/README.md

 Conversion of Categorical Variable With Encoding and Dummy

 Upcoming
-Clustering
+Clustering,
-Time Serise
+Time Serise,
-Post Pruning and Pre Pruning
+Post Pruning and Pre Pruning,
 Situation of OverFitting and Underfitting